UCD Iseult Honohan Doctoral Scholarship

-The overall aim of the scholarship is to attract applicants of the highest academic standards to participate in the PhD programme in the School of Politics and International Relations, and provide them with the training, experience and mentorship necessary to their professional development.
+The aim of the scholarship is to attract applicants of the highest academic calibre to pursue a PhD in the UCD School of Politics and International Relations, and to provide them with the training, experience and mentorship necessary to their professional development.

-We welcome applications from all areas of the discipline - political science, political theory, international relations, development and international political economy.
+We welcome applications from all areas of the discipline including political science, political theory, international relations, European governance, computational social science, development and international political economy.

 The scholarship is named after Dr Iseult Honohan, one of the first female PhD graduates from the (then) Department of Ethics and Politics.
 She retired from teaching in 2015 after over 25 years of service to UCD as one of the leading academics in normative political theory.

-- Continuing students, or students transferring only part of their PhD studies to UCD are not eligible to apply*
+- Continuing students, students with a non-September start, students with a supervisor outside of SPIRe or students transferring only part of their PhD studies to UCD are not eligible to apply

 - Covers full fees